KhronosGroup/MoltenVK/README.md

 	make clean
 	make install

+Running `make all` is the same as running both `make macos` and `make ios`.
+Running `make` with no arguments is the same as running `make all`.

 The `install` target will copy the most recently built *macOS* `MoltenVK.framework` into the `/Library/Frameworks` folder of your computer.
 Since `/Library/Frameworks` is protected, you will generally need to run it as `sudo make install` and enter your password.

-The default `make` command with no arguments is the same as `make all`.
+The `install` target just installs the built framework, it does not first build the framework.
+So you will first need to at least run `make macos`, or use *Xcode* to build the framework as described above.

 The `make` targets all require that *Xcode* is installed on your system.

 Building from the command line creates the same `Package` folder structure described above when building from within *Xcode*.

 ### Building Within a Larger External Build Environment